splunk/observability-workshop/content/en/other/pet-clinic/2-zero-configuration.md

 Resource attributes can be added to every reported span.
 For example `version=0.314`.
 A comma-separated list of resource attributes can also be defined e.g. `key1=val1,key2=val2`.

-Let's launch the PetClinic again using a new resource attribute.
+Let's launch the PetClinic again using new resource attributes.
 Note, that adding resource attributes to the run command will override what was defined when we installed the collector.
 Let's add two new resource attributes `deployment.environment=$INSTANCE-petclinic-env,version=0.314`:

 ```bash
 java \